 While primarily investing in and managing Manhattan office buildings, George Comfort & Sons also owns and operates The Centre at Purchase, a 676,000-square-foot office park on Manhattanville Road, in a joint venture with O’Connor Capital Partners.
 In Stamford, the company owns the 573,000-square-foot High Point Park and Shippan Landing, a 780,000-square-foot office complex formerly called Harbor Plaza.

 The project would mark the latest in a series of office conversions in the county.
-Last year, Alfred Weissman Real Estate LLC has begun site work on a project that would demolish a mostly vacant 75,000-square-foot office building in Rye to build 135 age-restricted apartment units for people 55 and older.
+Last year, Alfred Weissman Real Estate LLC started site work on a project that would demolish a mostly vacant 75,000-square-foot office building in Rye to build 135 age-restricted apartment units for people 55 and older.
 In Harrison, several former office buildings along the Platinum Mile have been torn down or are scheduled to be demolished for new uses, including recently a total of five buildings along Corporate Park Drive for separate projects that will create 421 new apartments by Toll Brothers and a 125,000-square-foot Wegmans grocery store.